alphagov/transformation-dashboard/_posts/2000-01-01-register-to-vote.markdown

     caption : New applications in first year

-status: "beta"
+status: "Live"
-status-strapline: "In beta and on track"
+status-strapline: "Service is live in England and Wales"

 status-discovery:
   - copy      : "Completed: Discovery --- Feb 2012"